Krakatoa operates differently from most other businesses.

 The venue has never taken a cut of the artists’ merchandise sales, nor do we charge for a merch stall, even though said provision reduces our audience capacity.
 We were among the first to sign up to the FAC 100% Venues Charter:

 Our organisation benefits from non-profit lease, with the entirety of our ‘rent’ reinvested in fabric of the venue.
 This enables us to rely on exclusively on bar sales to cover our overheads and pay our wages.
 Beyond that we also choose to reinvest a significant portion of any bar surplus into our music programme each year.
-In 2021/22 we allocated the entire bar surplus to that purpose:

 - £15K invested in additional live streaming equipment.